myone1010/short-link-api/README.md

-Here’s a detailed API documentation template for your endpoints, including descriptions, request/response formats, and authentication requirements.
+Here’s a detailed documentation of API Tokens to create links or get information externally

 ---